dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-02-01-relationships.md

 a big client influencing the orientation of a product so much that at the end it is next to impossible to sell it to someone else.
 Many businesses that start as product companies, become consultancies by following this path.
-This brings us to the "laws" in the next section
+This brings us to the "laws" in the next section.

 ### Mistrioti's laws on UK IT businesses

 1. Every UK based IT business has a tendency to do a little bit of consulting.
-2. Because of entropy and (1) all British IT businesses end up becoming consultancies
+2. Because of entropy and (1) all British IT businesses end up becoming consultancies.

 ## So why exactly is this bad?

-For two reasons.
+For two reasons:

+* Businesses and models are not shielded from disruption
+* It poisons the internal structure of the companies.

+### Disruption

+The question on "what's going on here?" started to manifestate on me while talking to people in the industry but mostly while working.
+Some discussions didn't make sense.
+Then one day while studying "Living in the UK" as part of my citizenship application I came across this:

+PHOTO

+So we are in a country that generates whole sectors such as computing (Turing) and web (Tim B. Lee), has access to huge amounts of capital (City) but then capitalisation happens across the Atlantic.

+One answer was in the Tanenbaum VS Alan Kay debate in the 90s, but for some reason that doesn't seem enough.
+Where's the British Google, Amazon, Paypal?

 For the country as a whole it leaves all businesses open to disruptions.
 For people working there especially foreigners (such as me) it creates a glass wall barrier.

+Let's talk a bit about internal structuring

+For most of the places that I've observed the structuring